 How to Apply:

-To apply for benefits online, please visit the C4Yourself website or you may apply in person at any of our locations.
+To apply for benefits online, please visit the C4Yourself website.

 Using CalWORKs Benefits

 CalWORKs benefits are distributed via the Electronic Benefit Transfer (EBT) card, also known as the Golden State Advantage card.
 The EBT card is used like any other debit card with a four-digit PIN, and it offers you privacy when making purchases.

 Beware of Fake Smart Phone Apps and Internet scams.
 The State of California and Madera County will never ask you to provide private EBT-related information by phone, email or text message.
 Protecting your information is one of Madera County Department of Services’ main priorities.